sanger/traction-ui/documentation/volume-tracking/docs/index.md

 #### Recording initial volume:

+The 'Initial Volume' field (as shown in the figure below) indicates the original volume allocated to the library at the time of creation.
+It can be edited or updated to a different value later as needed.

 When editing an existing library, the used volume for the library so far is displayed as a pink badge (as shown in the figure below), with a tooltip that appears on hover in the library edit section.
 This allows the user to understand how much of the library's volume has been used so far, ensuring that the initial volume can be edited but never set to less than the already used volume.

 <figure markdown="span">